krismontielsa/nodejs-unit-testing/README.md

 Sinon's `stub(object, 'method')` needs a direct reference to the object it's supposed to modify.
 Since your test can't access the original `database` object, it can't hand it over to Sinon to be `stubbed`.

 ### How to Solve This: The Professional Patterns
 This is a very common scenario, and it's usually a sign that the code could be more "testable."
-Here are the two primary ways to handl it.
+Here are the two primary ways to handle it.

 #### Solution 1: Dependency injection (The Preferred Method)